metavee/blog/_drafts/til-im-older-than-booleans.markdown

 > The exit status ... shall be the exit status of the last command that is executed in the list.

 Okay, so they are more like logical operators.
-I realized that I've never tried to use logical operators on things that aren't booleans in Python, but it seems to work similarly:
+Even in Python it works similarly, though I've never had the occasion to do this:

 ```python
 >>> 'abc' and 2